 You’ll need to purchase an exterior door lock set to go with your door and after a little bit of research, I went for an aged brass finish.
 I love the look of this sleek aged brass lock because it’s substantial but modern.
 It also matches the cabinet hardware inside our home and really pulls the look together.
 It’s also hefty, which we needed since our iron door is quite heavy.

 The lock can also play a big part in the aesthetic of the door.
 We really wanted something that’ll pop, which is why we went with brass versus black or oil-rubbed bronze.
 Plus, it’s so easy to keep clean and will last over time.

 A FEW THINGS WE LEARNED

-- Measure twice – On Pinky’s website right above the door size there is a learn-more button where they explain how their doors are measured.
+- Measure twice – On Pinky’s website right above the door size, there is a learn-more button where they explain how their doors are measured.
 Let’s just say Johnny and I messed up here.
 Fortunately, our contractor is talented and was able to make up for this.
-Plus, better it’s a little too small rather than too big!
+Plus, better if it’s a little too small rather than too big!

 - The doors are so heavy – Our door on the palette fresh off the freight truck weighed 560 pounds.
-It took about five men to get it off and onto our patio.
+It took five men to get it off and onto our patio.
 One trick we learned was to separate the door itself, which is the heaviest part, and the jamb or the door frame.
 By separating these two off the palette, it’s easier to move versus moving them together.